Meet the Photographers

 Born in post-Soviet Yerevan, in an apartment filled with Soviet furniture and books moved from Soviet Baku in the eighties, this theme is a leitmotif.
 Her family preserved the feeling of home by maintaining a similar order of things.
 When she returns home, she immerses herself in a different atmosphere, enveloped by warm comfort and absorbed in the past.
 Now, history repeats itself with other families.

-Aida is an eco-feminist and photographer based in East Africa.
+Aidah is an eco-feminist and photographer based in Africa.
 She is passionate about human rights for all, nature-based sustainable living and breaking out of the matrix.
 She is looking forward to claiming the humanity, space and identity of her community through the Safe Photography project, and living in a love based reality as opposed to one of fear.
 Her project is termed ‘The Places We can Be’.